Inside The Exotic Animal Trade

 The U.S. Centers for Disease Control and Prevention (CDC) handles the importation of animals—specifically cats, dogs, turtles, birds, bats, civets, African rodents, and nonhuman primates—that may pose a disease threat to humans.(13) Unfortunately, according to one CDC officer, “[T]here are all kinds of exotic species that may be unknown vectors of human disease.”(14) Seventy-five percent of all new infectious diseases originate from nonhuman animals.(15) The American Academy of Pediatrics cautions, “Most nontraditional pets pose a risk to the health of young children and their acquisition and ownership should be discouraged in households with young children.”(16)

-The monkeypox outbreak that affected dozens of people in the Midwest in 2003 was traced to a Gambian rat from Africa; the animal had been housed with prairie dogs in an Illinois animal dealer’s shed.(17) Prairie dogs also have been known to carry the plague and tularemia.(18) The herpes B virus can be transferred from macaques to humans; the CDC warns that “this risk makes macaques unsuitable as pets.”(19) Human contact with reptiles and other exotic animals accounts for 74,000 cases of salmonellosis each year.(20) Hedgehogs can transmit salmonella bacteria as well as viral and fungal diseases, and their sharp spines can cause skin infections.(21,22)
+The monkeypox outbreak that affected dozens of people in the Midwest in 2003 was traced to a Gambian rat from Africa; the animal had been housed with prairie dogs in an Illinois animal dealer’s shed.(17) Prairie dogs also have been known to carry the plague and tularemia.(18) The herpes B virus can be transferred from macaques to humans; the CDC warns that “this risk makes macaques unsuitable as pets.”(19) Human contact with reptiles and other exotic animals accounts for 74,000 cases of salmonellosis each year.(20) A study in Archives of Disease in Childhood reported that children infected with salmonella from contact with reptiles were more likely to develop serious bacterial diseases than children who contracted salmonella from other sources.(21) Hedgehogs can transmit salmonella bacteria as well as viral and fungal diseases, and their sharp spines can cause skin infections.(22,23)

-Parrots and other exotic birds can transfer potentially deadly pathogens such as psittacosis, salmonella, and even avian tuberculosis to humans.(23) Exotic Newcastle disease (END), which devastated whole flocks of chickens and turkeys in the 1970s, was believed to have been brought to the U.S. from South American parrots who were smuggled in for the pet trade.(24) An outbreak of END in Florida resulted in the deaths of 8,000 parrots in 1980.(25) “We’re not trained to detect diseases,” says a U.S. Fish and Wildlife inspection officer.(26)
+Parrots and other exotic birds can transfer potentially deadly pathogens such as psittacosis, salmonella, and even avian tuberculosis to humans.(24) Exotic Newcastle disease (END), which devastated whole flocks of chickens and turkeys in the 1970s, was believed to have been brought to the U.S. from South American parrots who were smuggled in for the pet trade.(25) An outbreak of END in Florida resulted in the deaths of 8,000 parrots in 1980.(26) “We’re not trained to detect diseases,” says a U.S. Fish and Wildlife inspection officer.(27)

 Few Governmental Regulations

-The multibillion-dollar business of buying and selling protected wildlife is one of the largest sources of criminal earnings, behind only arms smuggling and drug trafficking.(33) National Geographic says, “[W]ildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”(34) The U.S. is the main destination for exotic and endangered wild animals.(35) National, state, and local governments are passing laws that prohibit the capture and sale of certain species, but most of these regulations are poorly enforced and are designed to protect humans from disease rather than ensuring that animals are handled humanely.
+The multibillion-dollar business of buying and selling protected wildlife is one of the largest sources of criminal earnings, behind only arms smuggling and drug trafficking.(35) National Geographic says, “[W]ildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”(36) The U.S. is the main destination for exotic and endangered wild animals.(37) National, state, and local governments are passing laws that prohibit the capture and sale of certain species, but most of these regulations are poorly enforced and are designed to protect humans from disease rather than ensuring that animals are handled humanely.

 Penalties for violations of the Convention on International Trade in Endangered Species (CITES) are stipulated by individual countries, and the punishments range from short jail sentences to fines.
-“People simply pay [the fine] and continue to break the law,” according to one CITES representative.(39) Also, CITES protection does not apply to exotic animals who are born in captivity.(40)
+“People simply pay [the fine] and continue to break the law,” according to one CITES representative.(41) Also, CITES protection does not apply to exotic animals who are born in captivity.(42)

 What You Can Do